yus786-max/yus786-max.github.io/README.md

 # yus786-max.github.io
-# no idea why my index file is not working
+# the index file is working , will complete after ikhtebaar
-----it is not working with me